Tips? We've got more tips than a truck-stop waitress. Here are some more ideas on how to survive the recession.

 - Use mulch for weed control and water management — but you don't want it to be deeper than four inches.

 - Use plants that are hardy for your area.

-- When planting annuals, put a little bit of Soil Moist in the bottom of the hole before planing.
+- When planting annuals, put a little bit of Soil Moist in the bottom of the hole before planting.
 “It absorbs water and keeps the plant from drying out quite as much.”

 - Time-release fertilizer will take care of most plants through the summer.

 From Kristin Lovig